mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ### **The Null Model**

-A null model is a randomly generated model of an object or stucture that is not constrained by its typical constraints, and is instead based on the randomization of data and structure, in an attempt to achieve the most unbiased model possible.
+A null model is a randomly generated model of an object or structure that is not constrained by its typical constraints, and is instead based on the randomization of data and structure, in an attempt to achieve the most unbiased model possible.

 Coming up with a null model of a tree was not the most intuitive, but we decided that having the most randomly generated model was the best option.